LukasKiederle/seminar-compare-go/content.md

 This is called asynchronous execution.

 To execute goroutines synchronous golang uses channels.
-In the following example almost same code is being shown but returning a consistent result.
+In the following example almost the same code is being shown but returning a consistent result.

 ```go